Why you need mental fitness for holistic wellbeing

 Talking about your feelings can help you stay in good mental health and deal with times when you feel troubled.
 Don’t hesitate to permit yourself to be vulnerable.

-There’s nothing better than catching up with someone face to face, but that’s not always possible.
+There’s nothing better than catching up with someone face-to-face, but that’s not always possible.
 You can also give them a call, drop them a note, or chat with them online instead.
-Remember, it works for both parties. :)
+Remember, it works for both parties.

 - Engage in activities you think you are good at

 Do you know they say self-acceptance is the most important?
 If it doesn’t come from within then the need for validation can make you jump from one difficult relationship to another.
 To make meaningful relationships, you have to understand your needs.
 To master that, the first step is to accept yourself the way you are.
-Take the first step to get to know yourself more.
+Take the first step to getting to know yourself more.

 Let me break it to you, none of us are superhuman.
 We all sometimes get tired or overwhelmed by how we feel or when things don’t go to plan.
 If things are getting too much for you and you feel you can’t cope, ask for help.
 Your family or friends may be able to offer practical help or a listening ear.
 Sometimes that’s not enough and seeking professional help becomes important.
 Remember to be kind enough to yourself when you need it the most.